DannyBen/madness/README.md

 If your markdown document does not start with a level 1 heading, it will be automatically added based on the file name.

+## Shortlinks

+When the `shortlinks` option is enabled, you may use a shorthand syntax for specifying internal links, where `[[Anything]]` will be converted to `[Anything](Anything)`, which will then be rendered as an internal link to a file or a directory in the same directory as the file itself.

 ## Table of Contents Generation